 The next best thing to a practice merger then is to purchase an existing practice in another area and operate it as a satellite office.

 There is an old maxim, “If you fail to plan, you plan to fail.”
 No one knows just how long they will practice dentistry.
 It could be one year, ten years or fifty years, no one knows.
-A normal practice lifetime for a dentist is usually around thirty to thirty-five years, and we each like to think that this applies to ourselves.
+A standard practice lifetime for a dentist is usually around thirty to thirty-five years, and we each like to think that this applies to ourselves.
 However, the vicissitudes of life are such that no one would even try to predict this; we just have to leave things to fate.
-We can’t do anything about the number of years
+We can’t do anything about the number of yea

 There's an old maxim, "There are two ways to get rich in this world, either be born rich or marry rich".
 If you are rich you don't need to read this article, but if you count yourself among the less fortunate millions (not dollars but people), then this article is for you.